cagov/data-infrastructure/docs/github/continuous-integration.md

 ##Creating or switching branches

-1. Go to your Repository > https://github.com/cagov/caldata-mdsa-caltrans-pems
+1. Go to your Repository > https://github.com/cagov/[repsoitory_name]
 2. Click on the Branch Dropdown
     1. On the main page of your repository, you'll see a dropdown menu on the top left, displaying the current branch (usually “main”).
 Click on this dropdown.
 3. Type or click on an Branch Name
     1. In the dropdown that appears, there’s a textbox at the top, type the name for the branch you want to switch to or create.
-    2. When creating a new branch, choose a descriptive and relevant name. e.g. `pems_staging_model`
+    2. When creating a new branch, choose a descriptive and relevant name. e.g. `project_staging_model`
     3. **If you’re just switching branches you are done after this step!**
 4. Choose a base for the New Branch
     1. Usually this is “main” as you want to work off of the most up-to-date version of code, but you can also choose another branch to base your new one off of if you want to add to someone else’s work in progress without making edits directly to their branch and causing a merge conflict! 😬